developerrakesh93/nextjs13-redux/README.md

    3. Store
    4. Dispatcher, Selected
 4. For state management useState, redux toolkit and context is used ( context cannot be used for larger application coz it reduces application performance )
-5. Redux vs Reedux ToolKit
+5. Redux vs Redux ToolKit
    1. Both has same purpose and use
    2. we need to write more code in redux
    3. Redux toolkit is wrapper of Redux